Congress Program 2025

 Erin Sharpe, Jocelyn Murtell, and Alex Stoikos

-Diving into reflexive thematic analysis
+Paper 2: Diving into reflexive thematic analysis

 Rebecca Genoe, Toni Liechty, Wonock Chung, Jenna Fesemyer, Samara Stearns, Kristen Plandowski, and Pattara Tavilsup